Abasaltgithub/gas_meter/README.md

 - **Fully Calibrated and Linearized:** Sensor data is fully calibrated and linearized for precise readings.
 - **Digital Interface:** Provides the option of digital communication through UART or I2C.

-## Getting Started

-Explain how to get started with the SCD-30 and SHT31 sensor.
-This section should cover any prerequisites and installation instructions.

-### Prerequisites

-List any prerequisites or dependencies that users need before they can use the sensor.
-For example, if they need specific hardware, libraries, or software.

-### Installation

-Provide step-by-step installation instructions, including how to physically connect the sensor and how to set it up with any required software.

 ## Usage